 Hostinger has been around for a long time and over the years it accumulated over 29 million customers.
 The company above all has very wallet-friendly plans, and these are a great choice for any newcomers.

-That being said, the best option for businesses would be the "Business" plan which gives you lots of features as well as being four times faster than the starter plan.
-You get unlimited websites, databases, and bandwidth with 30GB SSD disk space.
-The price is $4.09 (£3.2) per month over a 4-year period.
+That being said, the best option for small businesses would be the "Business" plan which gives you lots of features as well as being four times faster than the starter plan.
+You get unlimited databases, and bandwidth for up to 100 websites across 200GB SSD disk space.
+The price is $3.99 per month over a 4-year period.

 As you can see, you don't get many restrictions and SSL certificate, Cloudflare protection, and daily backups are also included, among other features.

-GoDaddy Business Hosting is a hybrid product which aims to offer the dedicated resources and similar performance to Virtual Private Server (VPS) hosting, with the simplified cPanel-style management of a shared hosting service.
+With GoDaddy Business Hosting small businesses have another choice if they want to try something different than what's already mentioned.
+This is a hybrid product which aims to offer the dedicated resources and similar performance to Virtual Private Server (VPS) hosting, with the simplified cPanel-style management of a shared hosting service.